NCBI-Hackathons/Peptides-SpecTra-Annotations-PaSTA/README.md

 `bash examples/workflow_mimic_msgf_percolator.sh`

+Default Mods.txt can be found in:
+`software/MSGFPlus/doc/examples`
+Instruction for adding custom modifications is also available in Mods.txt.

 ## Docker Instructions (under development)

 A Docker image for the tools in the workflow is avialable here.
 The image includes all the prerequisites and dependencies.